node-real/megafuel-go-sdk/README.md

 # megafuel-go-sdk

-This is Golang SDK for the MegaFuel clients, it provides a simple way to interact with the MegaFuel.
+This Golang SDK is thin wrapper of MegaFuel clients, offering a streamlined interface to interact with the [MegaFuel](https://docs.nodereal.io/docs/megafuel-overview).

-For more information, please refer to the [API documentation](https://docs.nodereal.io/docs/megafuel-api).

 ## Quick Start